 - 8.1.
 Outline the future community profile in age groups and time series format of the proposal (see section 22). - 8.2.
 Analyse the existing and currently planned local infrastructure within the catchment of the Precinct. - 8.3.
 Ensure that the redevelopment specifically includes social infrastructure and service development appropriate to the needs and requirements of the community.
-This includes for example primary health care, retail, community health and wellbeing services, and community support facilities.

-- 8.4.
-The provision of open space and recreation facilities is to be consistent with City of Sydney Open Space, Sports and Recreational Needs Study 2016.
-Consult closely with the City of Sydney. - 8.5.
-Provision of community facilities is to consider: - o Supply including the quantity and quality within the geographic catchment - $\circ~$ Demand needs of the forecast population within the catchment - o Community and stakeholder views feedback from consultation, and - Feasibility and opportunity: including operational and costs, renewal, co-location and site constraints. - 8.6.
-Consult closely with City of Sydney Council to understand existing opportunities to integrate local infrastructure needs for the precinct with the existing and planned infrastructure network. - 8.7.
-Consider the most efficient provision and operation of facilities throughout the local area, including ongoing operational implications. - 8.8.
-Identify the local infrastructure needed to meet the needs of the future community, including recreation, open space (active and passive), community facilities, libraries, childcare, local pedestrian, cycling and transport facilities, and local drainage. - 8.9.
-Assess and provide recommendations for additional community infrastructure required to meet the needs of a mixed tenure renewal area based on the findings of the Social Sustainability Assessment (see section 23). - 8.10.
+This includes for example primary health care, retail, community health and wellbeing services, and community support facilities. - 8.4.
+8.3 The provision of open space and recreation facilities is to be consistent with City of Sydney Open Space, Sports and Recreational Needs Study [Link REDWatch]'2016.
+Consult closely with the City of Sydney. - 8.5 8.4 Provision of community facilities is to consider: - o Supply including the quantity and quality within the geographic catchment. - o Demand needs of the forecast population within the catchment. - o Community and stakeholder views feedback from consultation, and. - Feasibility and opportunity: including operational and costs, renewal, co-location and site constraints. - 8.6.8.5.
+Consult closely with City of Sydney Council to understand existing opportunities to integrate local infrastructure needs for the Precinct with the existing and planned infrastructure network. - 8.7.8.6.
+Consider the most efficient provision and operation of facilities throughout the local area, including ongoing operational implications. - 8.8.8.7.
+Identify the local infrastructure needed to meet the needs of the future community, including recreation, open space (active and passive), community facilities, libraries, health facilities, primary health care services, childcare, local pedestrian, cycling and transport facilities, and local drainage. - 8.9.8.8.
+Assess and provide recommendations for additional community infrastructure required to meet the needs of a mixed tenure renewal area based on the findings of the Social Sustainability Assessment (see section 23) for the Waterloo Estate. - 8.10.8.9.
 Prepare an infrastructure schedule for local infrastructure including the funding arrangements, potential land reservations, floor space provision, estimated costs, timing, and delivery responsibilities relevant to staging of the development.
-The schedule is to differentiate any works that are needed to manage the impacts of the development. - 8.11.
-Outline the proposed ongoing responsibilities and maintenance of any proposed open space/connections, drainage reserves and community facilities. - 8.12.
-Consult with the City of Sydney to achieve agreement on the provision and responsibilities for local infrastructure and outline details of any agreements with the City of Sydney Council for public use of community facilities. - 8.13.
-Outline the scope and mechanism for development contributions to fund the infrastructure identified in the schedule having regard to existing contributions plans, including the City of Sydney Development Contributions Plan 2015.
+The schedule is to differentiate any works that are needed to manage the impacts of the development. - 8.11.8.10.
+Outline the proposed ongoing responsibilities and maintenance of any proposed open space/connections, drainage reserves and community facilities. - 8.12.8.11.
+Consult with the City of Sydney to achieve agreement on the provision and responsibilities for local infrastructure and outline details of any agreements with the City of Sydney Council for public use of community facilities.

+8.13.8.12.
+Outline the scope and mechanism for development contributions to fund the infrastructure identified in the schedule having regard to existing contributions plans, including the City of Sydney Development Contributions Plan [Link - REDWatch] 2015.